Asri Aspar: International career

 Asri's first involvement with the Brunei national team set-up was the 2014 AFC U-19 Championship qualification matches held in Bangkok, Thailand in October 2013 where Brunei under-19 lost all three matches.
-In the final fixture, Asri opened the scoring against Singapore before succumbing to a 3-1 loss.
+In the final fixture, Asri opened the scoring against Singapore before succumbing to a 3–1 loss.

 Asri was immediately integrated into the Brunei under-23 squad to compete for the 27th SEA Games held in Myanmar in December 2013.
 Asri made his debut as a substitute against Indonesia U23 at the Maguwoharjo Stadium on 15 August in a 1–0 loss.
 He subsequently made two substitute appearances against Singapore and Laos.
 Brunei came last in their group with zero wins in four.

 Asri was selected for the Brunei under-21s at the 2014 Hassanal Bolkiah Trophy.
 He played in three of the five group stage matches where Brunei failed to progress to the knockout phase by virtue of goal difference.

-After a commendable 2018-19 Brunei Super League season for Indera SC, Asri was selected by Robbie Servais to play for the full national team to face Mongolia in the 2022 World Cup qualification matches over two legs, to be played in June 2019.
+After a commendable 2018-19 Brunei Super League season for Indera SC, Asri was selected by Robbie Servais to play for the full national team to face Mongolia in the 2022 FIFA World Cup qualification matches over two legs, to be played in June 2019.
 Asri made his international debut for the Wasps in the final minute of additional time in the second leg, which Brunei won 2–1.
-The victory was not enough to put the Wasps through to Round 2 of the qualification process for the 2022 World Cup and the 2023 Asian Cup due to the aggregate 2–3 loss.
+The victory was not enough to put the Wasps through to Round 2 of the qualification process for the 2022 FIFA World Cup and the 2023 AFC Asian Cup due to the aggregate 2–3 loss.

+Asri returned to the national team setup after being selected for an away friendly fixture against Russia in November 2024, taking place in Krasnodar and becoming Brunei's first opponent from UEFA.
+The game ended 11–0 to the home side with Asri being an unused substitute.
+He was retained in the national squad to face Lebanon on 25 March 2025 for the first group match of the 2027 AFC Asian Cup qualification.
+This time he was brought on in the last 15 minutes for his second international cap, but Brunei were eventually beaten 5–0 in the match hosted by Qatar.